syordanov94/request_validator/README.md

 ## How to install and Run the project

-This project does not have **main.go** because its objective is to compare both request validator implementations.
-We have added a benchmarks to be able to accomplish this goal.
+This project does not have **main.go**.
+It contains both implementations of the request validator and tests that assure it's correct functionality.
+Since its objective is to compare both request validator implementations, we have added a benchmarks to be able to accomplish this goal.
 The benchmarks are the same for both implementations in order to be able to give the "fairest" comparison.

 - First you will have to clone the project from this github repository: